khilang/khi/README.md

 ### Text

-Text represents scalar or irreducible value like strings, numbers, booleans, dates etc. Simply write `This is a string`, `300`, `1024.0`, `true`.
+Text represents scalar or irreducible values like strings, numbers, booleans, dates etc. Simply write `This is a string`, `300`, `1024.0`, `true`.
 If the text contains reserved characters, you can optionally use quotes:
 `"https://khilang.github.io/khi-editor/"`.